What is one major environmental issue affecting West Virginia?

 Prepare for the West Virginia Golden Horseshoe Test.
 Engage with flashcards and multiple-choice questions, each with hints and explanations.
 Boost your confidence for the exam!

-Mountain top removal coal mining is a significant environmental issue affecting West Virginia due to its profound impacts on the landscape, ecosystems, and local communities.
-This method of mining involves removing the summit of mountains to access coal seams, which leads to extensive habitat destruction and alteration of the physical landscape.
+Mountain top removal coal mining is a significant environmental issue in West Virginia due to its substantial and often detrimental impacts on the landscape, ecosystems, and communities.
+This form of mining involves blasting off the tops of mountains to access coal seams, which leads to the destruction of vast areas of forest and habitat.
+The process not only alters the topography but also results in heavy metal runoff and contamination of local water sources, severely affecting aquatic life and drinking water quality for nearby residents.

 Subscribe